microsoft/STL/README.md

 ### Modify The Visualizer

-To modify how components are visualized in the debugger open the file STL\stl\STL.natvis.
-For more information on how to modify this file check the [natvis documantation][].
+To modify how components are visualized in the debugger edit the file STL\stl\STL.natvis.
+For more information on how to modify this file check the [natvis documentation][].

 ### Test your changes.